Display an attribute (or attributes) like “Color” or size attribute under product data in the WooCommerce shop.

 Method 2: Use WooCommerce Attribute Swatches

-WooCommerce Attribute Swatches is a plugin which allows you to display your variable product options as colors, images, radio buttons, or text swatches.
+WooCommerce Attribute Swatches is a WordPress plugin which allows you to display your variable product options as colors, images, radio buttons, or text swatches in WooCommerce pages.
 It also has “show in catalog” functionality built in.
+You can do all of this without using shortcodes or widgets.

-When you set an attribute to be visible in the WooCommerce catalog, it will show in the format you’ve chosen.
-For example, if your attribute uses color swatches, then this is what will show in the catalog and shop pages.
+When you set an attribute to be visible in the WooCommerce catalog, it will show in the format you’ve chosen without affecting the shop page layout.
+For example, if your attribute uses color swatches, then the screenshot below depics what will show in the catalog and shop pages on the front-end instead of in a dropdown menu.
+This is possible without using a shortcode.

 Free Trial of WooCommerce Attribute Swatches